marcsanta02/3-level-atom/README.md

 # 3-level atom

+## Disclamer
+This is a personal project, It could contain mistakes or incongruencies (especially the second part).
+Don't use for academic results or research

 ## Context
-This project is based on a physics delivery of my 4th year where we had to graphically represent the stationary states of a 3-level atom.
-Some of my colleagues solved the equations to obtain the stationary states (derivatives to 0) using matlab while others simulated the evolution and waited for it to reach equilibrium.
-In my case, I solved them but using sympy.
+This project is based on a physics assignment from my 4th-year studies, where we were tasked with graphically representing the stationary states of a 3-level atom.
+While some colleagues solved the equations for the stationary states using MATLAB (derivatives set to zero), others simulated the temporal evolution to observe the system reaching equilibrium.
+I approached it differently by solving the equations symbolically using SymPy in Python.

-Later on, once I had enough time, I also wanted to simulate this temporal evolution because I thought it could be fun.
-But, I went a step further and made it interactive.
-By executing the html file one can play with the atom by changing (on-click) the rabi frequencies (omega), decay rates (gamma) and detunings (delta).
+Later, I decided to enhance the project by simulating the time evolution, which turned out to be a fun challenge.
+Taking it a step further, I made the simulation interactive.
+By running the accompanying HTML file, users can interact with the system by adjusting parameters such as Rabi frequencies (omega), decay rates (gamma), and detuning (delta) in real-time.
+Setting a Rabi frequency to zero reverts the system to a 2-level atom.

-By setting one rabi frequencie to 0 we also go back to the 2-level atom.
-The small blck dots refer to the probability of the electron being at that level.
+The small black dots on the graph represent the probability of the electron being in a particular state of the atom.
 ## Theoretical background
 The evolution equations for a 3-level atom in the ineraction picture are the following:
 $\dot{\rho_{11}}=  \Omega_{L} y_{12} + \Omega_{P} y_{13} + \gamma_{21} \rho_{22} - \gamma_{31} \rho_{11} - \gamma_{31} \rho_{22} + \gamma_{31} $